htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Release Notes:

-..
-HTCondor version 10.2.2 released on Month Date, 2023.
+- HTCondor version 10.2.2 released on February 7, 2023.

-- HTCondor version 10.2.2 not yet released.

 New Features: